How can I get more water damage restoration jobs?

 Steve

 P.S.
 Don’t underestimate the potential technical and legal liabilities of water damage restoration.
 While I don’t recommend it you CAN learn by the seat of your pants in residential carpet cleaning.
-Following this sloppy course with water losses is a guaranteed route to disaster.
-Better idea, check out our schedule of water damage schools.
+(I sadly did!)
+But following this sloppy course with water losses is a guaranteed route to disaster.
+The better way?
+Check out our schedule of restoration classes.

 All of Steve’s advise is great.
 It is by far about the relationships that you build up, we have started to get referrals from the agents and even the adjusters (these are not easy).
 If your (Front Line People) as Steve says share the same vision and ideas you do, you will not go wrong.
 Stay consistant with your marketing and business systems.
 These will usually not stear you wrong!!